 You can also apply a wheel wax which will help prevent brake dust adhesion as well as repel snow and ice.
 Both tire gels and wheel wax can be found at most auto stores, or you can inquire at your dealership.

 Cover it Up

-If you do not have access to a garage, and have to park outside during the winter months, consider a car cover.
+The last of our six ways to protect your car’s paint in winter is to cover it up.
+If you do not have access to a garage, and have to park outside during the winter months, consider using a car cover.
 Many heavy duty covers provide protection against moisture and impact.
 Covers also help keep ice from forming thickly on the windshield, saving you time in the mornings!

 Many dealerships, such as Reedman Toll of Drexel Hill, PA, can help you find a cover that fits your car’s make and model perfectly.
 Plus, they can also recommend and help you find the best protective products to use.